-The Greece Golden Visa is an immigration and investment visa launched in 2013 by the Greek government, giving investors and their family Greek residency in exchange for a minimum investment of €250K.
+The Greece Golden Visa is an immigration and investment visa launched in 2013 by the Greek government, giving investors and their families Greek residency in exchange for a current minimum investment of €250,000.

 What is Portugal’s Golden Visa?

-The Portugal Golden Visa is an immigration and investment visa launched in 2012 by the Portuguese government which offers non-EU investors and their families Portuguese residency, with an eventual pathway to Portuguese citizenship allowed in exchange for a minimum qualifying investment of €280K.
+The Portugal Golden Visa is an immigration and investment visa launched in 2012 by the Portuguese government which offers non-EU investors and their families Portuguese residency, with an eventual pathway to Portuguese citizenship allowed in exchange for a minimum qualifying investment of €280,000.

 Can I obtain an EU passport by applying to the Greece or Portugal Golden Visa program?

-Yes, you can obtain an EU passport by applying for the Greece or Portugal Golden Visa program.
+You can obtain an EU passport by applying for the Greece or Portugal Golden Visa program.
 The main difference is that you’ll be able to acquire a Portuguese passport after five years of residency, while it’ll take seven years to obtain a Greek passport.